joelparkerhenderson/wordbooks/pages/technology-transfer-agreements/index.md

 # Technology transfer agreements

 Technology transfer agreements are legal contracts between a technology owner, such as a university or research institution, and a recipient who wants to acquire the rights to use or commercialize the technology.
 The agreement outlines the terms and conditions under which the technology owner will transfer ownership or license the use of their technology to the recipient.
-These agreements are typically used when a technology owner has developed a new invention or intellectual property that they want to commercialize, but lack the resources or expertise to do so.
+These agreements are typically used when a technology owner has developed a new invention or intellectual property that they want to commercialize.

 There are several types of technology transfer agreements, including licensing agreements, joint development agreements, and assignment agreements.